maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

   - string
   - default: ""
   - PEM-encoded client private key of the Bouncer
-- UpdateIntervalSeconds
-  - int64
-  - default: 60
-  - Used only in `stream` mode, the interval between requests to fetch blacklisted IPs from LAPI
-- DefaultDecisionSeconds
-  - int64
-  - default: 60
-  - Used only in `live` mode, decision duration of accepted IPs
 - ClientTrustedIPs
   - string
   - default: []